|Nutrition Facts (per serving)|

 Make the Gravy

-Add the butter and olive oil to a saucepan.
+Add the butter and olive oil to a medium saucepan.
 Heat on medium heat until the butter has melted.
 Add in the shallots and garlic and sauté until soft and translucent.

 Add the flour to the pan and whisk until it has combined completely with the fats.
 Cook on medium-low heat for about 3 minutes to cook off the flour flavor.

 Add the beef stock, chicken stock, ketchup, apple cider vinegar, and Worcestershire sauce to the pan.
 Whisk quickly to combine all of the ingredients.
-Allow the sauce to simmer for at least five minutes to allow the sauce to thicken.
+Allow the sauce to simmer for at least 5 minutes to allow the sauce to thicken.
 Taste and add salt and pepper as needed.

 Keep the gravy warm on low heat as you prepare the fries.